Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/job_function_define_call.md

-# The definition and call of job function
+# The Definition and Call of Job Function

 In OneFlow, We encapsulate the training, predicting, inferential and some other tasks into a function, which is called job function.
 The job function is used to connect the user's business logic and the computing resource managed by OneFlow.